spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 **TODO:** Confirm how the compiler-less spec is handled.

 A slightly more advanced example follows, illustrating how to provide :ref:`variants <basic-usage>` and using the ``buildable: False`` directive to prevent Spack from installing other versions or variants of the named package through its normal internal mechanism.

-.. anchor ../basic_usage.rst .. _variants:

 .. code-block:: yaml